Anthony-29/news-app/README.md

 # news-app

-# What is it?
+# Description
 - This is a responsive, minimalistic news application with a variety of categories.
-- It was made in Vue3 with the help of bootstrap for styling
+- It was made in Vue3 with the help of bootstrap for styling.
+- The newsapi.org api will only work with the development server (localhost) due to their development plan.

 ## Project setup
 ```